 An improvised explosive device (IED) is defined as “a device placed or fabricated in an improvised manner incorporating explosive material, destructive, lethal, noxious, incendiary, pyrotechnic materials or chemicals designed to destroy, disfigure, distract or harass.
 They may incorporate military stores, but are normally devised from non-military components”.
 IED are used by non-state armed groups in particular, and play an increasing role in many conflicts.
 AP II remains the only legally-binding instrument that covers IED explicitly.

 Amended Protocol II provides only minimal restrictions on the use of anti-vehicle mines.
 Despite numerous attempts, no consensus has yet been reached on adopting stricter rules on these weapons.
 Anti-vehicle mines are of great concern from a humanitarian perspective.
-In some countries, more injuries and death occur due to anti-vehicle mines than anti-personnel mines.
+In some countries, more injuries and deaths occur due to anti-vehicle mines than anti-personnel mines.

 In 2013, the GICHD, together with the Stockholm International Peace Research Institute (SIPRI), undertook a joint research project on the humanitarian and developmental impact of anti-vehicle mines.

 Due to a growing awareness of the consequences that unexploded ordnance (UXO) and cluster munitions pose to civilians in conflicts, the High Contracting Parties adopted Protocol V on Explosive Remnants of War (ERW) in 2003.
 Protocol V defines ERW as UXO and abandoned explosive ordnance (AXO).